Halicea/nvim/README.md

 # Neovim config
-## Update (Nov 2023)
-After a pleasing 2023 with my previous lua config, a new change, everyone is using Lazy.nvim now, Packer is not maintained, so I need to switch again.

-Lazy seems much simpler, reliable and more in control over the setup flow.

-Once in a year, is totally ok.

-I am looking forward this year to see a fast LSP support for .Net as well.

-Happy new year.

-## Previous version(Nov 2022).
 After a long time resisting to re-write my config in `Lua`, before the end of this(2022) year, decided to do so.